-Ind 100.
+Ind 77.
 ALL adverse anaesthesia events are recorded and monitored.

 Ask for the report(s) of any anesthesia related adverse events.
-Review the analysis and any corrective action that is specified.
-If there have been no adverse events, which is unlikely unless a new service, validate that there is a process to identify the event and to intensively analyze it, including recommended corrective actions.
+Review the analysis and any specific corrective action.
+If there have been no adverse events, which is unlikely unless a new service, validate that there is a process to identify and to intensively analyze the event and recommend corrective actions if it occurs.